friends eating at a street cafe in Lucca

 Stability refers to the absence of changes in your treatment plan, the addition of new treatments (such as hospitalizations, medical procedures, or interventions), the onset of new or more frequent symptoms, or the need for further examinations related to your existing condition.
 Specific requirements may vary depending on your age.

-Planning ahead and adding a pre-existing medical conditions rider2 is possible and highly recommended.
+Planning ahead and adding a pre-existing medical rider2 is possible and highly recommended.

 Just purchase coverage and your rider while you're in Canada before your next trip.
 Your coverage and rider will apply to all trips for the rest of the year and cannot be removed.